vikashshakya1/Encryptix/README.md

 ## Acknowledgments

 I would like to thank Encryptix for the opportunity to work on this project and for their support throughout my internship.

----

-Replace placeholders such as `vikashshakya1`, `vikashhshakya@gmail.com`, and any other placeholders with your actual information.
-Adjust the progress and next steps section as needed based on your current status and future plans for the project.